openlumi/lumimqtt/README.md

 ## Description

-The service allow controlling gateway LEDs. sound and illuminance sensor over MQTT
+The service allow controlling gateway LEDs, button, and illuminance sensor over MQTT

 Default config should be located in `/etc/lumimqtt.json` or